 Sneakers:

-For sneakers, we use them for most casual environments.
-This could be walking the dog or running to CVS.
+This could be walking the dog, running to CVS, or a flight for something like retro sneakers.
 For modern sneakers focused on performance, they might be used on a treadmill, a basketball game, or for a run around the block.
-The only time we keep sneakers out of the weather is if they come with a tag specifically stating they need to be kept dry to avoid bleeding.